Take nateglinide 1-30 minutes before each of your three main meals.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Starlix® 60 mg, 120 mg, 180 mg film-coated tablets; Manufacturer's PIL, Novartis Pharmaceuticals UK Ltd, The electronic Medicines Compendium.
-Dated November 2013.
+Manufacturer's PIL, Starlix® 60 mg, 120 mg, 180 mg film-coated tablets; Novartis Pharmaceuticals UK Ltd, The electronic Medicines Compendium.
+Dated June 2015.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 Patient Platform Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.